Injured Djokovic quits mid-match and walks off to boos, putting Zverev in the Australian Open final

 Djokovic underwent surgery in Paris and, less than two months later, reached the final at Wimbledon, then won a gold medal for Serbia at the Paris Olympics.

-The No. 2-seeded Zverev reached his first title match at Melbourne Park and on Sunday will face the winner of Friday’s second semifinal between No. 1 Jannik Sinner of Italy, the defending champion, and No. 21 Ben Shelton of the United States.
+The No. 2-seeded Zverev reached his first title match at Melbourne Park and on Sunday will face No. 1 Jannik Sinner of Italy, the defending champion.
+Sinner overcame some third-set cramping and beat No. 21 Ben Shelton of the United States 7-6 (2), 6-2, 6-2 in Friday’s second semifinal to return to the Australian Open final as he seeks a third Grand Slam title.

 Zverev, a 27-year-old German, is a two-time runner-up at other major tournaments, losing finals in five sets at the 2020 U.S. Open and 2024 French Open.